It’s no secret around here that we love easy slime recipes for kids!

 Directions

-Add the glitter and the food dye to the mixing bowl and mix until fully combined.
+Now, help your child add the glitter and the blue dye to the mixing bowl and mix until fully combined.

-Pour 1.5 TBL contact solution in the mixture and mix well with the fork.
-Once the slime begins to clump to the fork, use your hands to knead, pull and stretch the slime to get it less sticky.
+Guide your child to pour 1.5 TBL contact solution into the glue mixture and mix well with the fork.
+Once the slime begins to clump to the fork, use your hands to knead, pull, and stretch the slime to make it less sticky.

 Ways To Use Ocean Slime

-Of course you can use slime any way your kids want to, but if they need a little help getting started here are a few play suggestions!
+Of course, you can use slime any way your kids want to!
+But if they need a little help getting started, here are a few different ways to play with it.

-First, we love pulling out our plastic ocean animals and adding them to this slime.
-You can create your own ocean small world play with just this slime and your animals.
+First, we love pulling out our plastic ocean toys and adding them to this glittery ocean slime.
+You can create your own ocean small world play with just this fun slime and your animals.

-Since we used clear glue, you can still see the animals through the slime which makes it seem even more ocean like!
+Since we used clear glue, you can still see the animals through the clear blue slime, which makes it seem even more ocean-like!
 My 4 year old played this way for nearly 30 minutes the first day we made this slime.

 Alternatively, you can add the slime and objects into a sandwich bag and make them squeeze it around to find all of the items.